pig ext

 Notes:

-- When no PostgreSQL version is specified, the tool will try to detect the active PostgreSQL installation from
+- If no PostgreSQL version is specified, pig tries to detect the active PostgreSQL installation from

 - RPM packages for RHEL/CentOS/Rocky Linux/AlmaLinux